 The Company is principally engaged as an investment holding company, provision of management services and rental of properties.
-The principal activities of the subsidiaries are set out in Note 5 to the financial statements.
+The principal activities of the subsidiaries are set out in Note 6 to the financial statements.

-There have been no significant changes in the nature of principal activities of the Company and its subsidiaries except a subsidiary that had been struck off during the financial year.
+There have been no significant changes in the nature of principal activities of the Company and its subsidiaries except a subsidiary is under Members' Voluntary Liquidation.

-The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 15 July 2019.
+The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 7 August 2020.